Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: IT consultant and media writer.

-Platform: Spoke out against the capture of Venezuela leader Nicolas Maduro.
+Platform: Spoke out against the capture of Venezuelan leader Nicolas Maduro.
 Stop abortion.
 Eliminate party driven teachings in our schools.
 Reduce foreign aid as well as well as federal aid programs.
 For more information go to Su’s campaign page.

-Current Position: incumbent, serving since 2017.
+Current Position: Incumbent, serving since 2017.

 Occupation: Small business owner.